Junior Eurovision Song Contest 2019: Bidding phase and host city selection

-On 10 December 2018, it was confirmed by the EBU that Poland would host the 2019 contest.
-On 18 January 2019, in an interview for TVP Info, Director-General of the EBU Noel Curran stated that the contest would be held in Kraków.
-The same day, TVP issued a statement that the city had not yet been chosen.
-In February 2019, in the TVP1 news programme Wiadomości it was announced that the two cities remaining in the race are: Gliwice and Szczecin.
-On 6 March 2019, during a press conference held by TVP and the EBU, it was confirmed that the contest would be held in Gliwice with Silesian Voivodeship cooperation.
-This was the first time since the 2014 contest that the event is not hosted by a country's capital, as Warsaw does not have a suitable venue to host an event of this size.
+Immediately following the final, Kurski stated that Warsaw would not host as it does not have a suitable venue to host an event of this size, marking the first time since the 2014 contest that the event is not hosted in the host country's capital.
+On 18 January 2019, in an interview for TVP Info, Director-General of the EBU Noel Curran stated that the contest would be held in Kraków, however the same day TVP issued a statement that the city had not yet been chosen.
+In February 2019 it was revealed that three cities remained in the race: Gliwice, Szczecin and Toruń, and that all of the bids were approved by the EBU, meaning that the final decision regarding the host was exclusively up to the host broadcaster.
+On 6 March 2019, during a press conference held by TVP and the EBU, it was confirmed that the contest would be held in Gliwice in cooperation with the Silesian Voivodeship.